How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 Cape Flattery

-Located on the most northwestern point of the contiguous United States, Cape Flattery Trail is a must-see bucket list destination.
-Rain forest trails that descend through scenic landscapes.
+Located on the most northwestern point of the contiguous United States, Cape Flattery is a bucket list destination.
+The trail leads through lush rainforest and ends with breathtaking coastal views.

 The Best Mountain Elopement Locations

-Resembling the Alps, this location offers forests, meadows, and snowcapped mountains in summer, and serene snow-covered valleys in winter.
-You will find the following trails at Hurricane ridge:
+Resembling the Alps, this area offers forests, meadows, and snow-capped mountains in summer, and peaceful snow-covered valleys in winter.
+At Hurricane Ridge, you’ll find the following trails:

 Hurricane Hill Trail

-It’s one of my favorite trails!
-Starting from the parking area, this hike presents views of the Bailey Range.
-The path, initially through open pine forests and shrubs, promises a visual feast.
+One of my favorite trails!
+Starting from the parking area, this hike offers beautiful views of the Bailey Range.
+The path begins through open pine forests and shrubs and continues with wide mountain views along the way.

 Sunrise Point

-One of the easiest hiking trails with panoramic views of Olympic National Park.
+One of the easiest trails, with panoramic views of Olympic National Park.
+It’s a great option if you want mountain scenery without a long hike.

 Klahhane Ridge

-With its views of the Olympic Mountains and Strait of Juan de Fuca, Klahhane Ridge is easily accessible by hiking trails.
-The hiking trails to the scenic location offer a range of difficulty, from easy-moderate trails to more challenging trails that require advanced hiking and climbing skills and experience.
+With views of the Olympic Mountains and the Strait of Juan de Fuca, Klahhane Ridge is accessible by several hiking trails.
+The routes vary in difficulty, from easy to moderate, and some require more advanced hiking experience.

 Obstruction Point